 Watch closely for email addresses with misspelled or “spoofed” company names.
-These are often similar to, but not exactly matching the actual company name.
-Examples of suspicious addresses include “Info@company.net” instead of “Info@company.com,” and misspelled company names like “Info@companie.com” or “Info@compaany.com.”
+These are often similar to, but don't exactly match, the actual company name.
+Examples of suspicious addresses include “Info@company.net” instead of “Info@company.com” and misspelled company names like “Info@companie.com” or “Info@compaany.com.”

 Match the job offer to your application.
-Avoid bait-and-switch scams by confirming that employers that respond to your applications are offering the job for which you applied.
+Avoid bait-and-switch scams by confirming that employers who respond to your applications are offering the job for which you applied.

 Always report suspicious communications to Indeed.
 If you are contacted by someone you suspect of fraudulent intentions or suspicious business practices, please contact Indeed immediately.